eleanor-sims/music-streaming-project/README.md

 There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
 The code should run with no issues using Python versions 3.

 # Project Motivation
-For this project, I was interested in using Spotify session data from th Music Streaming Sets Data paper.
-The question I was attempting to solve for was 'can we predict listener skip rate?'.
+For this project, I was interested in using Spotify session data from the Music Streaming Sessions Dataset (Brost et al.) paper.
+The question I was attempting to solve for was 'can we predict track skip rate?'.

 # File Descriptions
 The code for this project is contained in a single Jupyter (ipynb) notebook.
 This code works sequentially through all steps of the data science process, which are clearly signposted by markdown cells.